dotkernel/api-documentation/docs/book/v5/introduction/introduction.md

 # Introduction

-Based on Enrico Zimuel’s Zend Expressive API – Skeleton example, DotKernel API runs on Laminas and Mezzio components and implements standards like PSR-3, PSR-4, PSR-7, PSR-11 and PSR-15.
+Based on Enrico Zimuel’s Zend Expressive API – Skeleton example, Dotkernel API runs on Laminas and Mezzio components and implements standards like PSR-3, PSR-4, PSR-7, PSR-11 and PSR-15.

 Here is a list of the core components: